Complete Rules of Physics Brawl Online

 DESCRIPTION OF THE COMPETITION

-The Hurry-up series
+The Hurry-up Series

 • One hour after the beginning of the competition, the option to answer problems from the Hurry-up series becomes available.